10 Signs You Are a Workaholic

 How is your social life?
 Are the same people you socialize with also the same people you spend the majority of your life with at work?
 Friendships are made and last based on common interests.
-The workaholic is usually not able to connect long term with others outside of his profession.
+The workaholic is usually not able to connect long-term with others outside of his profession.
+[Tweet This]

+It’s SAD.
 You carry it everywhere you go.
-The Blackberry™ never leaves your side…even in church or on vacation.
+The smartphone never leaves your side…even in church or on vacation.
 The thought of missing an important email or tidbit of information worries you to obsession.
-Your daughter just made an incredible sand castle right in front of your feet.
-You barely look up to notice and your eyes go straight back to the Crackberry.
+Your daughter just made an incredible sandcastle right in front of your feet.
+You barely look up to notice and your eyes go straight back to the phone.
 You need help.

 5. The Roll Over Days

 Your neighbor is complaining that it’s only September and he’s out of vacation days.
-Every year your wife lobbies her company for more personal days to be with family.
+Every year, your wife lobbies her company for more personal days to be with family.
 You?
-Last time you checked you had 8½ weeks of rolled over vacation days.
+Last time you checked, you had 8½ weeks of rolled over vacation days.
 The last time you spent an entire week away from your job is when you didn’t have one.
-You always threaten co-workers that “one of these days I’m going to take the whole month of July off.”
+You always threaten coworkers: One of these days I’m going to take the whole month of July off.
 You never do.